 How We Are Going

-In 2017, 1.6% of students with a NCEA level 3 qualification or above achieved a NZ Scholarship award or a National Qualifications Framework qualification at Level 4 or higher.
+In 2018, 1.4% of students with an NCEA Level 3 qualification or above achieved a NZ Scholarship award or a National Qualifications Framework qualification at Level 4 or higher.

-Of students with a NCEA Level 3 qualification or above in 2017, 4.0% achieved a non-NZQF Level 3 equivalent qualification such as International Baccalaureate, Cambridge International exams, and Accelerated Christian education, and other overseas awards.
+Of students with an NCEA Level 3 qualification or above in 2018, 3.8% achieved a non-NZQF Level 3 equivalent qualification such as International Baccalaureate, Cambridge International exams, and Accelerated Christian education, and other overseas awards.

-Total response ethnicity collection involves counting people who identify with more than one ethnic group in each of their ethnic groups, however, for the Total, individuals are counted only once.
-Asian students had the highest proportion of school leavers achieving NCEA Level 3 or above in 2017 (77.8%), which was 20.6 percentage points higher than European/Pākehā (57.2%).
-Pacific (46.4%) and Māori (35.6%) had the lowest proportion of school leavers achieving the standard.
+Total response ethnicity collection involves counting people who identify with more than one ethnic group in each of their ethnic groups, however, for the total, individuals are counted only once.
+The proportion of Asian school leavers achieving NCEA Level 3 or above in 2018 was 75.7%, which was 19.3 percentage points higher than European/Pākehā (56.4%).
+Pacific was 46.1% and Māori was 35.3%.

-Figure 2: Percentage of school leavers with NCEA level 3 or above, by ethnic group (2009 to 2017)
+Figure 2: Percentage of school leavers with NCEA Level 3 or above, by ethnic group (2009 to 2018)

-Female school leavers (60.9%) achieved at a significantly higher rate than their male counterparts (48.2%).
-Between 2016 and 2017, the proportion of females with NCEA Level 3 or above remained unchanged while the proportion of males with NCEA level 3 or above increased by 0.3 percentage points.
+Female school leavers achieved at a significantly higher rate (59.9%) than their male counterparts (47.7%).
+However, between 2017 and 2018, the proportion of females with NCEA Level 3 or above decreased by 1.5 percentage points compared to a 0.6 percentage point decrease for males.

-Figure 3: Percentage of school leavers with NCEA level 3 or above by gender (2009 to 2017)
+Figure 3: Percentage of school leavers with NCEA Level 3 or above by gender (2009 to 2018)

-There is a clear positive correlation between the socio-economic mix of the school the student attended and the proportion of school leavers achieving a NCEA level 3 or above.
+There is a clear positive correlation between the socio-economic mix of the school the student attended and the proportion of school leavers achieving an NCEA Level 3 or above.
 Schools in the lowest deciles (deciles 1 and 2) draw their students from communities with the highest degree of socio-economic disadvantage.
-Students from schools in the highest deciles (deciles 9 and 10) are twice as likely to leave school having achieved NCEA level 3 or above than students from schools in the lowest two deciles.
-There is, however, a great deal of variation amongst schools within each decile, with some schools in the lowest deciles with a greater proportion of students achieving NCEA level 3 or above than some schools in the highest deciles.
+Students from schools in the highest deciles (deciles 9 and 10) are twice as likely to leave school having achieved NCEA Level 3 or above than students from schools in the lowest two deciles.
+There is, however, a great deal of variation amongst schools within each decile, with some schools in the lowest deciles with a greater proportion of students achieving NCEA Level 3 or above than some schools in the highest deciles.

-Figure 4: Percentage of school leavers achieving NCEA level 3 or above, by school decile (2017)
+Figure 4: Percentage of school leavers achieving NCEA Level 3 or above, by school decile (2018)

 University Entrance Award